hacktoberfest-unicam/awesome-hacktoberfest-aluminum-ape/web/web_scraping/README.md

+### Web Scraping
-### Make a program to scrape info from a web server
+Make a program to get info through GET or POST request from a choosen web server and show in a human redable format